sbavon/Deep-Feature-Consistent-Variational-AutoEncoder-in-Tensorflow/README.md

 <figure 1>

-However, with DFC-VAE, the model leverages perceptual loss used in [Neural Style Transfer] (https://github.com/sbavon/Neural-Style-Transfer-in-Tensorflow).
+However, with DFC-VAE, the model leverages perceptual loss used in [Neural Style Transfer](https://github.com/sbavon/Neural-Style-Transfer-in-Tensorflow).
 With regard to [this paper](https://arxiv.org/abs/1508.06576), internal representations of convolutional neural networks could capture a content of the input image.
 This finding leads to the concept of perceptual loss, which compares the content - hidden representation - between images as oppose to calculate euclidean distant among pixels.

 <figure 2>